msrxse/react-technical-assestment/README.md

 Next, open your browser and visit http://localhost:5173/.
 The default React project will be running on port 5173.

-> Note that is Vite started the app itself the app would be at http://localhost:4000/ instead
+> Note that is Vite started the app itself the port would be 4000 instead ( http://localhost:4000/ )

 ## Tests